Iceland in August

 Visiting Iceland in September invites you on adventures accompanied by stunning fall colors in lively Icelandic nature and whale-watching.
 It’s also the perfect time to catch the first glimpse of the Northern Lights.

 This is pretty much the only autumn month in Iceland and there are plenty of ways to enjoy it.
+Here are some of the best places to see in Iceland in September:

 Iceland might be the best place in the world for catching a glimpse of these incredible creatures, and September is the prime time to do it.
-The chances of spotting one of these gentle giants is very high and being in their presence is a profound, beautiful experience.
+The chances of spotting one of these gentle giants are very high and being in their presence is a profound, beautiful experience.

 Whales are migratory, and they tend to congregate in our icy waters around this time.
 Visitors are spoiled by the volume and variety of species found in our waters; humpback whales, blue whales, fin whales, minke whales, sperm whales and orcas can be spotted.

 Iceland goes through real seasonal landscape changes in September, more than some other countries in the world.
-If you want to see spectacular hues of yellow, green and brown, be sure to visit Þingvellir, Hraunfossar waterfalls, Heiðmörk or any other area covered with moss and birch.
+If you want to see spectacular hues of yellow, green and brown, be sure to visit Þingvellir, Hraunfossar waterfalls, Heiðmörk, or any other area covered with moss and birch.

 Please don’t forget your camera – the photo opportunities are unreal!